Follow these steps during the scoping phase of your project:

 - Post documents to ftp sites – Request a link to the Corps ftp site from the Corps application email address.
 The Corps will send you a single-use link to access their ftp site.
 Post the application documents by following the instructions on the site.

-For an Administrative Order, send the application documents in an email to ecyrefedpermits@ecy.wa.gov, cc’ing the MAPP team at at ESOPermittingliaisons@wsdot.wa.gov and program management staff, and either:
+For administrative orders and individual water quality certifications that were not combined with a Corps application, send the application documents in an email to ecyrefedpermits@ecy.wa.gov, cc’ing ESOPermittingliaisons@wsdot.wa.gov and program management staff, and either:

 - Attach documents to the email – Ecology can receive emails with up to 30 mb of attachments.
 If the attachments are more than 30 mb, follow the ftp instructions below.

-- Post documents to ftp sites – Send a link to the WSDOT ftp website folder where the documents are located in the body of the email.
+- Post documents to ftp sites – In the body of the email, include a link to the WSDOT ftp website folder where the documents are located.
 Attach the Joint Aquatic Resource Permit Application (JARPA) directly to the email.

 Apply for a Coastal Zone Management Act Consistency Determination

-If the project needs a listed federal permit or license and is not programmatically covered by the NWPs’ determination, email the Federal Consistency Certification form for activities which require federal approval (PDF 198KB) to the Corps liaisons as part of the Section 404/10 Permit application or to the USCG for a Section 9 Bridge Permit.
+If the project needs a listed federal permit or license and is not programmatically covered by the NWP determination, email the Federal Consistency Certification form for activities which require federal approval (PDF 198KB) as part of the Section 404/10 Permit application or to the USCG for a Section 9 Bridge Permit.
 The Corps needs the form before they can issue the public notice for an Individual Permit.
 Please note that this includes Water Quality Certifications that may be required under reverification of section 404 permits.
-For more information on Individual Water Quality Certifications, See the Stormwater and water quality webpage for more information.
+For more information on Individual Water Quality Certifications, see the Stormwater and water quality webpage.

 Apply for a Shoreline permit or approval